 The “Normal” KPI Card in Power BI

-The standard KPI cards in Power BI were straightforward but limited.
-They displayed key figures like sales totals or quarterly earnings, providing basic data at a glance.
-However, these cards lacked context.
-They showed numbers in isolation, making it difficult to gauge performance over time or against set targets.
-This lack of comparative data and trend analysis limited their usefulness in strategic decision-making.
+The standard KPI cards in Power BI were straightforward but also limited.
+They displayed figures like sales totals or quarterly earnings, giving only the basics at a glance.
+The problem was context — these visuals showed numbers in isolation, without trends or comparisons.
+Unlike a Power BI card with trend or a card with states Power BI, the old design made it harder to evaluate performance over time or against targets.
+Without this layer of comparative data or trend analysis, the standard card often fell short for strategic decision-making.

 To enhance data visualization, I often turned to Okviz’s custom KPI Cards.
 These cards aimed to offer more than just standalone figures.
 They included trend lines beneath the main number, offering a glimpse into performance over time.
 However, these cards had their challenges.
 They were complex to set up, often requiring the integration of multiple elements for a complete view.
 This complexity sometimes led to configuration errors, resulting in inaccurate data displays.
 Especially when showing averages, you had to separate the trendline and the KPI Value as two visuals to show the correct data!